pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “Itou, are you okay?
 Please respond.”
 The voice sounds a little worried now.

-You look around the room again, and it’s only now that you notice the desks– you’re in a classroom.
-The chairs and desks are a bit all over the place, but the sign above the door confirms it: you’re in class 2-B, *your* classroom.
+You look around the room again.
+As your eyes adjust to the near pitch black darkness, you can tell the classroom is in complete disarray.
+The chairs and desks are all over the place, and you notice a few other sets of clothes strewn around the floor.
+One of the windows is shattered, a skirt draped over the broken glass.
+It seems like there was a commotion of some kind, though you have no clue as to what or why.

-Your legs aren’t carrying you anywhere any time soon, so you reach for the radio, sit down on a chair and press the button.
+You get up and try to walk, but your knees disagree almost immediately.
+Your legs aren’t carrying you anywhere any time soon, so you reach for the radio, sit down on a chair and hold down the button.

 “H-Hello…?
 Is anyone there?”